 Often Imitated, Never Duplicated

 Over the years we’ve been copied, plagiarized, had our photos stolen and had entire web pages taken and reproduced countless times.
 But no one has been able to duplicate our experience.
 If authenticity and honesty matter to you, go with the original, not the imitation.
 We started running long-term wilderness immersion semesters in 2001.
-Now we’ve got 47 of them under our belts.
+Now we’ve got 50 of them under our belt.
 We’re still innovating, still leading, still going strong.

 What Our Students Say